NVIDIA/NVFlare/integration/monai/examples/spleen_ct_segmentation_local/README.md

 > **Note:** Full FL training could take several hours for this task.
 > To speed up your experimentation, you can reduce the `num_rounds` value in `config_fed_server.json`, e.g. to 5 rounds.

-### 5.1 Experiment tracking with MLFlow
+### 5.1 Experiment tracking with MLflow
-Using MONAI's experiment [tracking feature](https://github.com/Project-MONAI/tutorials/tree/main/experiment_management), we can use MLFlow to track the model performance on the local clients.
+Using MONAI's experiment [tracking feature](https://github.com/Project-MONAI/tutorials/tree/main/experiment_management), we can use MLflow to track the model performance on the local clients.

 In a new terminal, start the mlflow server:
 ```
 mlflow server
 ```

-You can access the MLFlow dashboard in your browser using the default tracking uri `http://127.0.0.1:5000`.
+You can access the MLflow dashboard in your browser using the default tracking uri `http://127.0.0.1:5000`.
 Next, submit the job.

 ### 5.2 Federated averaging